wp-plugins/entrywizard/readme.txt

 * only ask for confirmation of a deletion if the item has been saved
 * ensure an option field has at least 1 option before saving

-== Upgrade Notice ==

-= 0.9.6 =

-CHANGE: Optionally apply the prefix to the filenames on upload instead of on download, to facilitate download via ftp.
-CHANGE: Require a minimum longest dimension for uploaded images instead of a minimum area

 == To Do ==

 Enhancements planned eventually (in no particular order):

-* Add a shortcode for a customisable form to be used for judging the uploaded images
+* Add a shortcode for a customisable form to be used for judging the uploaded images ( may be a separate plugin )

 * Copy restrictions when copying a layout

 * Customize the "Upload closed" message, thumbnail height, font colors and some other parameters

 * Optional overall upload fields in addition to those attached to each image

-* Text-area field

 * Some sort of archiving mechanism, so webforms that will no longer be used do not show up on the administration page, even if the images are still on the server.